Third ‘unidentified object’ downed this week, this time over Lake Huron

 U.S. and Canadian authorities earlier Sunday restricted some airspace over the lake as aircraft were scrambled to intercept and try to identify the object.

-Earlier Sunday, the Federal Aviation Administration issued a NOTAM for northwest Michigan, declaring an area that includes part of Lake Michigan as “national defense airspace.”
-The FAA did not clarify why they have stopped civilian use of the airspace.
-Neither the FAA nor the Pentagon has offered comment on the restriction.
+The Federal Aviation Administration also issued a NOTAM for northwest Michigan, declaring an area that includes part of Lake Michigan as “national defense airspace.”

-Previously this weekend, the agency declared a national defense space over Montana.
-Montana Rep. Matt Rosendale tweeted that this was not an anomaly.

-“I am in constant communication with NORCOM and they have just advised me that they have confidence there IS an object and it WAS NOT an anomaly.
-I am waiting now to receive visual confirmation.
-Our nation’s security is my priority,” his tweet read.
+U.S. officials were still trying to precisely identify the other two objects blown from the sky by F-22 fighter jets over the past two days.
+They also were working to determine whether China was responsible as concerns escalated about what Washington said was Beijing’s large-scale aerial surveillance program.

 Senate Majority Leader Chuck Schumer said the two objects shot down in recent days were balloons, though smaller ones than the suspected Chinese spy balloon that was downed last week.